cran-task-views/Omics/Omics.md

     to detect significant variation in gene expression. `r pkg("optBiomarker")` estimates the optimal number of biomarkers in 2-group assays.
-    `r pkg("leapp")` proposes a latent effect adjustment method to counter their effects on ranking of hypothesis in tests. `r pkg("MCMC.qpcr")` implements Bayesian approaches for normalization and differential analysis of qPCR data.
+    `r pkg("leapp")` proposes a latent effect adjustment method to counter their effects on the rankings of hypotheses in tests. `r pkg("MCMC.qpcr")` implements Bayesian approaches for normalization and differential analysis of qPCR data.
 From a more global point of view, `r pkg("directPA")` can identify combinatorial effects of multiple treatments/conditions on pathways from different omics, including microarray and RNA-seq data.\
-    `r pkg("ssize.fdr")` provides functions that calculate appropriate sample sizes for gene expression tests and `r pkg("NewmanOmics")` implements Newman studentized range statistics for genome scale transcriptomics.
+    `r pkg("ssize.fdr")` provides functions to calculate appropriate sample sizes for gene expression tests and `r pkg("NewmanOmics")` implements Newman studentized range statistics for genome scale transcriptomics.
--   *Time series*: `r pkg("TcGSA")` and `r pkg("TGS")` implement methods for longitudinal gene-expression data analysis. `r pkg("survival666")` implements a method to eliminate influence of co-expressed genes in survival analyses. `r pkg("GeneCycle")` also analyses gene expression time series to detect periodically expressed genes. `r pkg("BClustLonG")` implements a Dirichlet process mixture model for clustering longitudinal
+-   *Time series*: `r pkg("TcGSA")` and `r pkg("TGS")` implement methods for longitudinal gene-expression data analysis. `r pkg("survival666")` implements a method to eliminate the influence of co-expressed genes in survival analyses. `r pkg("GeneCycle")` also analyses gene expression time series to detect periodically expressed genes. `r pkg("BClustLonG")` implements a Dirichlet process mixture model for clustering longitudinal